Indranil-Sarmah/FED-quiz-1-assignment/README.md

 Check out the live preview of the website : https://indranil-sarmah.github.io/FED-quiz-1-assignment/

-I have used inline css , and the image is loaded from positingimg.com , Source code can be viewed on ' MCA_10011_19 Quiz 1.html '.
+I have used inline css , and the image is loaded from positingimg.com , Source code can be viewed on ' **index.html** ' file.

 ***Name :*** Indranil Sarmah